b. 1956, Caracas, Venezuela – lives in New York City

 Iribarren’s most recent work reveals an ever-present contradictory synthesis between the geometric, the luminous, and the atmospheric.
 The artist’s systematic and technical process of painting captures the changing tones and hues of color and light on his studio walls, recording atmospheric compositions.
 At the same time, his highly gestural and layered brushstrokes bring forth geometric formulations.

 At the core of these geometricized lattices are the artist’s drawings.
 Structural, foundational, and monochromatic, they reveal the underlying frameworks concealed beneath the oils on linen.
-Iribarren’s photographs capture this subtle form of perceptual abstraction as well, by pushing the tension between atmospheric representation and geometric abstraction even further.
+Iribarren’s photographs also capture this subtle form of perceptual abstraction by pushing the tension between atmospheric representation and geometry even further.

 To download the press release, please click here.